COLUMBIA VALLEY GOOD FOOD CO-OP

 The Good Food Co-op offers a food box of fresh fruits and vegetables once a month.
 Two sizes are available; Single size ($5.00) or; Family size, ($10.00).
 The fruits and vegetables are purchased at a reduced rate from AG Foods.
-Phone the Family Resource Centre 250-342-5566.
+Phone the Family Dynamix 250-342-5566.

 The Good Food Co-op is a partnership between the Family Resource Center, AG Valley Foods, Kinsmen and District of Invermere, and dedicated volunteers.